Ricky Balshaw: Biography

 Shortly after returning from Beijing, Balshaw put Giorgi into semi-retirement and started training a new horse named "Bungle".
 During one of his training sessions Balshaw fell from the horse, and with his foot stuck in the stirrup, he was dragged by his horse resulting in a few broken ribs as well as smashing his knee, which required an operation.
 The horse was an ex-show jumping horse and threw Balshaw again, cracking his skull.
 After he recovered, he gave up Bungle and took on a new horse, "Academy Award".
 He made the WEG FEI World Equestrian Games selection in 2010, and yet again was ranked Silver.

 towards the end of 2011, Balshaw was thrown from his horse and broke his back.
 Not realising at the time, he tried to get up and remount his horse before he knew that something was seriously wrong.
 He telephoned an ambulance and when the crew arrived at the yard, they were astonished that he had moved.
 Doctors told Balshaw that it would be at least eight to nine months before he could ride again.
 Ignoring the advice he was back on his horse 12 weeks later.
 Balshaw returned to training but because of the broken back he was not selected for the London Paralympics 2012 games.

 He resumed training with his latest horse, LJT Engaarrds Solitaire (Sid for short).
 They won double silver at the FEI European Championships 2013 in Herning, Denmark, coming second to Pepo Puch.

 Balshaw had intended to pursue qualification for the 2016 Summer Olympics in Rio de Janeiro, Brazil, but did not participate, deciding to retire from the sport after a series of further injuries.
 Balshaw, whose home is in Telford, Shropshire, took up employment as a car salesman for Furrows of Shrewsbury.

 Ricky has changed career, now performing as a stand up comedian.
 He appeared in the Wolverhampton heat of the 2021 New Comedy awards from the BBC and reached the semi-final stage.

-He is represented by the Comedy Store Management Ltd and can be found performing all over the UK.
+He is represented by the Fab Comedy and can be found performing all over the UK.

 He also won "Best New Act" in the 2021 Midlands Comedy Awards.